anquanscan/sec-tools/README.md

 [lsd-pl-exploits](https://github.com/sepehrdaddev/lsd-pl-exploits)
 [qnsm](https://github.com/iqiyi/qnsm): QNSM is network security monitoring framework based on DPDK.
 [Phishing-URL-Detector](https://github.com/srimani-programmer/Phishing-URL-Detector):  A Flask Based Web Application which is used to detect the phishing URL's.
 [bank-vaults](https://github.com/banzaicloud/bank-vaults): A Vault swiss-army knife: a K8s operator, Go client with automatic token renewal, automatic configuration, multiple unseal options and more.
 A CLI tool to init, unseal and configure Vault (auth methods, secret engines).
 Direct secret injection into Pods.
+[box-Staff-Manager](https://github.com/boxproject/box-Staff-Manager): Employee App is used for initialize transactions, user management, authorise flow so that enteripise digital assets can be managed by stakeholders and partners.